Port

 Meals included

 The giant king crab (Paralithodes camtschaticus) was introduced to the Barents Sea by Russian scientists during the 1960s.
-The crab thrived in these waters, and spread quite rapidly to the west where it can now be found along the north Norwegian coast.
-As the number of this species is in the millions, it naturally consumes a great deal, and there is now concern that these crabs may have an impact on the local ecosystem.
-Controlled crab fishing is now allowed.
+The crab thrived in these waters and spread quite rapidly to the west, where it can now be found along the north Norwegian coast.
 The meat is delicious and can compete with lobster on the commercial market.
-King crab can live to 30 years, measure up to 6½ feet between its claws and weigh as much as 22 pounds.
-The catch in the crab pots that will be pulled today, however, will most likely be between 6½ and 15½ pounds.
+King crab can live to 30 years, measure up to six feet between its claws and weigh as much as 22 pounds.
+The catch in the crab pots that will be pulled today, however, will most likely be between 6 and 15 pounds.

 Notes: